Pasta43/Parcial2_BigData/README.md

 ## punto2

 This folder contains:
-* a reader, that is used for request an html page (El tiempo newspaper) and save it in a s3 bucket.
+* a reader, that is used for request an html page (El Tiempo and El Espectador newspaper) and save it in a s3 bucket.
 * a scrapper, that process the page, and save the results in another s3 bucket.